They have the highest employment rates and are expected to grow.

 - Half of them said they didn’t fill one out because “they felt they wouldn’t qualify for federal aid.”

 - And 42 percent of current and former students said they didn’t fill it out because they felt they didn’t need aid.

 “Filling out the FAFSA is a critical step in the college financing process since schools use it to determine eligibility for federal, state and institutional aid, including grants and scholarships,” says Nicole Straub, a Discover VP.
 “Families should plan to fill it out every year a student is in school, even if they feel they won’t qualify or don’t need the aid, because most people will be eligible for some aid.”

 Research released from NerdWallet last year provided similar results — 1.2 million high school grads didn’t apply for FAFSA.
 As Debt.com reported then, “the dip in applicants left $2.3 billion of money behind.”

 Conclusion?
 Fill out an application.
 Want to do it quickly?
 Here are four tips from an expert on speeding up the process.

 For more, head to Debt.com’s Education Center on student loan debt.

 Meet the Author

-Article last modified on October 30, 2018 Published by Debt.com, LLC .
-Mobile users may also access the AMP Version: The 10 Best College Degrees to Get a Job - AMP.
+Article last modified on November 30, 2018 Published by Debt.com, LLC .
+Mobile users may also access the AMP Version: What Are the Best College Degrees to Get You a Job? - AMP.